paltalabs/create-soroban-dapp/docs/src/create-soroban-dapp/overview.md

 # Usage

-Open a terminal in the folder of your choice and simply use
+Open a terminal in the folder of your choice and simply use:

 `npx create-soroban-dapp@latest`